Boxing Day 2020

 Finding Simone de Bébé — July 20, 2015

-A few days after the death of our dog Coco Ming on a Sunday, a car driver unthinkingly opened their car door in the path of a bicyclist.
-My friend Chloe fell, and broke her leg.
+A few days later on a Sunday, a friend on a bicycle was hit by a car door unthinkingly opened by a driver.
+Chloe fell and broke her leg.
 A coincidence of pain, albeit refracted, mirrored mine.

 Thus it was that I invited Chloe for dinner on Monday night thinking that a good dinner at a festive outdoor restaurant would cheer us both up.